 3. "Product Information.
 Profilnine SD (Factor IX Complex)."
 Grifols Biologicals Inc, Los Angeles, CA.

-Not all side effects for Bebulin VH may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Bebulin VH may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Bebulin VH (factor ix complex)

 - En Español